Shuffle/Shuffle-docs/docs/configuration.md

 ## Introduction
 With Shuffle being Open Sourced, there is a need for a place to read about configuration.
 There are quite a few options, and this article aims to delve into those.

+Shuffle is based on Docker and is started using docker-compose with configuration items in a .env file. .env has the configuration items to be used for default environment changes, database locations, port forwarding, github locations and more.

 ## Updating Shuffle
 As long as you use Docker, updating Shuffle is pretty straight forward.
 To make sure you're as secure as possible, do this as much as you please.

+**PS: Default database location has been changed from /etc/shuffle to ./etc/shuffle, meaning you might need to change it**

 While being in the main repository:
 ```